top of page

 Over the ensuing years we have provided ongoing support to Aboso Benso schoo including:

-• 2024 In partnership with our Ghanaian partner, we started a feeding program for the kindergarten students attending our school there.
+2024 In partnership with our Ghanaian partner, we started a feeding program for the 45 enrolled kindergarten students.
 Our $4,000 donation covers the cost for:

 • The school cook's salary